wa0x6e/php-resque-ex/README.md

 Log infos are augmented with more informations, and associated with a workers, a queue, and a job ID if any.

+### Job creation delegation

+If Resque_Job_Creator class exists and is found by Resque, all jobs creation will be delegated to this class.

+The best way to inject this class is to include it in you `APP_INCLUDE` file.

+Class content is :

+	class Resque_Job_Creator
+	{
+		public static function createJob($className, $args) {

+			// $className is you job class name, the second arguments when enqueuing a job
+			// $args are the arguments passed to your jobs

+			// Instanciate your class, and return the instance

+			return new $className();
+		}
+	}

+This is pretty useful when your autoloader can not load the class, like when classname doesn't match its filename.
+Some framework, like CakePHP, uses `PluginName.ClassName` convention for classname, and require special handling before loading.

 ### Failed jobs logs

 You can easily retrieve logs for a failed jobs in the redis database, their keys are named after their job ID.
 Each failed log will expire after 2 weeks to save space.